Ashwinram005/Ashwinram005/README.md

 ## About Me

-I’m a passionate developer focused on building modern web applications using the **MERN Stack**.
+I’m a passionate developer focused on building modern web applications.
 Currently pursuing a **B.E. in Computer Science and Engineering**.

 - 💻 Full-Stack Development (MongoDB, Express, React, Node.js)